 In fact, if you’re travelling on a flight that doesn’t offer Book the Cook, you can still secure your first-choice meal this way to ensure that they don’t run out of it on the flight and force you to eat something else.

-Meanwhile, those with special dietary requirements will want to select something from the Special Meals menu, as they would on any other airline as well (don’t worry, there are more options than what’s shown in the below screenshot):
+Meanwhile, those with special dietary requirements will want to select something from the Special Meals menu, as they would on any other airline as well:

-Clicking into Book the Cook, then, you’re presented with the menu from which to make your selection.
-Here’s the Asian, Indian, and Western menus for my Singapore Suites flight from Auckland to Singapore:
+Clicking into Book the Cook, then, you’re presented with the menu from which you can make your selection.
+Here are all the options for a business class flight from Singapore to Hanoi:

 You can also Book the Cook by calling Singapore Airlines.
 Sometimes, if you book a complex award trip involving a Singapore Airlines flight, the itinerary doesn’t properly show up on the Singapore website, so calling in may be the only way to Book the Cook.